RavenSystem/mgos32toHAA/README.md

 2. Navigate to `Settings -> Firmware`, and drag & drop or browse for the ZIP file in the `Firmware file image`.
 3. Click the `Update from file` button.
 4. Wait until Shelly web interface tries to reload, and wait 30 seconds more to let new firmware to do the conversion process.
 Be sure that you don't cut power during these 30 seconds of conversion, or your Shelly will have a chance of 1% to be bricked.
+5. If Shelly firmware is loaded again when you upload ZIP file, repeat the process using alternative "_alt.zip" file.
-5. An `HAA-XXXXXX` WiFi HotSpot should be visible to start the [HAA Installation steps](https://github.com/RavenSystem/esp-homekit-devices/wiki/installation#installing-haa).
+6. An `HAA-XXXXXX` WiFi HotSpot should be visible to start the [HAA Installation steps](https://github.com/RavenSystem/esp-homekit-devices/wiki/installation#installing-haa).

 Feel free to change or modify MELPHAA script as your needs.
 [HAA Wiki](https://github.com/RavenSystem/esp-homekit-devices/wiki)